'Postcard' / 'Postcard from Hallmark' Virus Hoax

 Analysis: With so many real viruses in circulation with names almost identical to the bogus threats you may read about in hoax messages like the ones above, it's crucial to know how to distinguish between real virus threats and bogus ones.

 Here are a few points to keep in mind:

 1. It's true that there are real viruses, trojans, and other malicious programs distributed via fake e-card notices.

-These malware-containing emails may arrive under any of dozens of possible headers, for example:
+These malware-containing emails may arrive with any of dozens of different titles, including:

 • You've received a Hallmark E-Card!

 • You've received a postcard from a family member!

 • Colleague sent you a postcard from egreetings.com!

 These do resemble legitimate notices from e-card providers.
 This means every user needs to be very careful when dealing with such emails, no matter what the apparent source.
 Before clicking on any links or attachments in the body of such a message, check to see if you can verify that it came from a legitimate source which isn't always easy.
 If you can't verify, don't click!

 Don't click on links or attachments in e-card notices that arrive anonymously, or from senders whose names you don't recognize.